mojaloop/helm/README.md

 6. Deploy Mojaloop with Thirdparty components

     Refer to [thirdparty/README.md](./thirdparty/README.md) for more information on what pre-requisites are required to enable Thirdparty components and how to  manually deploy backend dependencies.

+### Deploying Backends (best practice)

+It is best practice to deploy External Backend Dependencies (i.e. MySQL, Kafka, MongoDB, etc) as separate deployments.
+We have provided an example of how this can be done using the [example-mojaloop-backend](./example-mojaloop-backend/README.md) Helm chart.
+The [example-mojaloop-backend](./example-mojaloop-backend/README.md) is provided purely as an example and should only be used for PoC environments.
+It is recommended that you deploy each External Backend Dependencies (i.e. MySQL, Kafka, MongoDB, etc) as a separate deployment as to ensure that each deployment is maintainable.

+Refer to [example-mojaloop-backend/README.md#installation](./example-mojaloop-backend/README.md#installation) on how to deploy the `example-mojaloop-backend`, and disabled the default backend.

+_Note: This is required when deploying to Kubernetes v1.22+._

 ### Deploying development versions